Depression is common and can be disabling.

 Treatment Interrupts Depression Early

-Cognitive Behavioural Therapy and Antidepressants in the Treatment of MDD and PDD
+Cognitive Behavioural Therapy and Anti-depressants in the Treatment of MDD and PDD

 Predictors of Outcomes in Mood Disorders with a Focus on Anxiety